ericgong2005/Harvard_GenEd-1179_Psychotherapy/README.md

 The code contains three main functionalities:
 1. To process Clinical Vignette PDFs, formatting each patient case into a single entry within a Jsonl file for either tuning or testing (querying) the LLM.
 This is accomplished in Parse_Data.py
 2. To fine tune an LLM model based on provided Clinical Vignettes and diagnoses.
 This is accomplished in Fine_Tune_LLM.py
 3. To query an LLM model with Clinical Vignettes and retrieving the LLM's predicted diagnosis.
-This is accomplished in Query_LLM,py
+This is accomplished in Query_LLM.py

 The three functionalities are utilized through Main.py, and the config.yaml file is used to specify file paths and model names as needed for each of the functionalities.